You are hereThe Project / Project Overview

 For decades, scientific investigation failed to yield much light and relied more on imagination than the facts.
 However research over the last half century has begun to reveal its secrets.
 The machine dates from around the end of the 2nd century B.C. and is the most sophisticated mechanism known from the ancient world.
 Nothing as complex is known for the next thousand years.
 The Antikythera Mechanism is now understood to be dedicated to astronomical phenomena and operates as a complex mechanical "computer" which tracks the cycles of the Solar System.

 The project is under the aegis of the Hellenic Ministry of Culture and was initially supported by a grant from the Leverhulme Trust, UK.
-More details bout subsequent funding are here.
+More details about subsequent funding are here and the full acknowledgement list is here.
 The project has received strong backing from the National Archaeological Museum in Athens, which is custodian of this unique artefact.
 Two of the Museum's senior staff, Head of Chemistry, Eleni Magou, and Archaeologist-museologist, Mary Zafeiropoulou, have co-ordinated the Museum's side of the project and are actively involved with the research.

 One UK and two Greek universities are the core of the academic research group -the astronomer Mike Edmunds and the mathematician and filmmaker Tony Freeth (University of Cardiff), the astronomer John Seiradakis (University of Thessalonica), the astronomer Xenophon Moussas and the physicist and historian of science Yanis Bitsakis (University of Athens).
 And last, but not least, the philologist and palaeographer Agamemnon Tselikas (NBG Cultural Foundation).